 When these things occur, people worry about what will happen to them and to those they care about.
 Students may worry about having to drop out of school, having their future goals change, or their family having enough money for rent or for groceries.
-You may worry about the number of students you have, as well as their welfare and well-being.
+You may worry about your students' welfare, or the number of students you have.
 During hard times, worries like these can cause frustration, stress, and anger.